ermshiperete/job-dsl-plugin-wiki/Job-DSL-Commands.md

 }
 ```

 A job can have optional attributes.
 Currently only a 'type' attribute with value of 'Freeform', 'Maven', 'Multijob' is supported.
 When no type attribute is specified, a free-style job will be generated.
+Some methods will only be available in some job types, e.g. phase is meant only in Multijob.
+Each dsl method should document where they are relevant.

 ```groovy
 job(type: Maven) {